 The genus, Triodanis Raf., was named and described by Constantine Samuel Rafinesque in New Flora and Botany of North America in 1838.

 The above distribution map for Triodanis perfoliata is from Plants of the World Online.
-Areas in green are where the species is native and blue where it has been introduced.
+Areas in green are where the species is native and purple are where it has been introduced.
 You can view the map for Triodanis perfoliata subsp. biflora by clicking on the link to POWO.
-The map on the USDA Plants Database is similar but doesn’t include the state of Nevada.
+The map on the USDA Plants Database for the United States and Canada is similar but doesn’t include the state of Nevada.
 The USDA doesn’t list lower taxon for this species.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
 The maps on iNaturalist are continually updated as members post new observations.